 10. My Parkinson’s affects my blood pressure.
 How might COVID-19 affect me?

-In general Parkinson’s disease and Parkinson’s medications both lower the blood pressure.
+In general Parkinson’s disease and Parkinson’s medications both lower blood pressure.
 Watch out for “passing out” or dizziness when changing position (e.g. standing).
-Hydration, compression stockings, abdominal binders and in some cases medications may be helpful.
+Hydration, compression stockings, abdominal binders, and in some cases medications may be helpful.
 If the problem is blood pressure that is too high, then a conference between your Parkinson’s doctor and the internist would be the next step.
 Sometimes it is supine hypertension and the head of the bed needs to be elevated.
-Sometimes it is simply wearing off of the Parkinson medications.
+Sometimes it is simply wearing off of the Parkinson's medications.
 It is important to establish cause before treatment is initiated.

 11. Should I travel?
 Should I fly?